 The health and safety of employees, customers and the communities where we operate is our highest priority.
 We are proud of our industry-leading safety record, recognising that our strong, uncompromising commitment to safety has been the cornerstone of our success.
 We work with ‘Safety On Purpose’ to ensure we return home safe and empower employees to do the right thing every hour, every shift, every day.

 We make a positive impact in the communities where our facilities operate.
 By creating 400 jobs during the construction of each facility and 45 well paid full-time jobs once operational and through major annual maintenance work, we support local economies in the long term.
 And by investing in charities, local schools and environmental causes, we are a good partner and neighbour ensuring a better tomorrow for everyone.

-Inert ash is a valuable by-product of the waste-to-energy process, which can be recovered and reused.
+Inert ash is a valuable by-product of the energy from waste process, which can be recovered and reused.
 Our facilities collect ash to be processed by a local specialist to recover ferrous and non-ferrous metals for recycling.
 The remaining inert ash can be used as aggregate by the construction industry.
 A sustainable alternative, helping to reduce demand on finite quarried resources.